kel-hub/Kelly-Nie-FIN-321/template-spec.md

 ## 1. Problem Statement

-Briefly restate the exposure and objective in professional terms.

-Example phrasing:
-> Our company expects to receive EUR-denominated revenue in 12 months, exposing us to potential FX risk from fluctuations in the EURUSD rate.
-This specification outlines the analytical framework for quantifying, comparing, and evaluating alternative hedging strategies to mitigate that risk.
+Our company expects to receive a €8,000,000 foreign‑currency receivable in 12 months from a European customer.
+Because we report in USD, we are exposed to FX risk from potential movements in the EURUSD exchange rate.
+A weaker euro reduces the USD value of proceeds, creating a potential revenue shortfall.
+This Stage 2 specification defines the technical modeling framework for quantifying, comparing, and evaluating hedging alternatives, including a forward, a money‑market hedge, and a EUR put option to support treasury decision‑making.
+The firm’s objective is to protect USD value while preserving upside when feasible and determine which hedge structure best aligns with risk management goals.

-Include:
-- Exposure type (receivable or payable)
-- Foreign currency amount and time horizon
-- Objective (e.g., protect USD value, preserve upside)
-- Decision context (corporate treasury or business unit)

-> *A strong statement demonstrates clear understanding of both financial context and business implications.*

 ---